Updated: 50 minutes ago

 The day of the week matters.
 If you can do an event during the week, or at least have part of the event during the week, that will help.

-These are just a few examples, you will naturally come across your own criteria as you make your Feeling Principle trade-offs.
+These are just a few examples, you will naturally come across your own "high-value trade" ideas as you make your Event Success Principle trade-offs.